rkleinman-hpe/cray-product-catalog/README.md

     {content of yaml file (in YAML_CONTENT)}
 ```

-The product catalog is a software inventory of sorts, and allows for system
+The product catalog is a lightweight software inventory of sorts, and allows for
-users to view a product and its associated versions and version metadata that
+system users to view a product and its associated versions and version metadata
-have been _installed_ on the system.
+that have been _installed_ on the system.

-The cray-product-catalog image is assumed to be running in the Shasta
+The cray-product-catalog-update image is assumed to be running in the CSM
 Kubernetes cluster by an actor that has permissions to read and update config
 maps in the namespace that is configured.

+Additionally, this repository provides the `cray-product-catalog` config map,
+which is managed by the cray-product-catalog Helm chart.

 ## Getting Started